TABLE OF CONTENTS

 - They should have used a rubber handle grip instead of foam for increased durability

-- You get about 10-12 miles out of it at best
+- On a single charge, you get a maximum range of 10-12 miles out of it at best

-- The shock absorption wasn’t as good as one would have wanted
+- The shock absorption didn't provide as good of a ride as one would have wanted

-- The rubber on which you stand on is gray and dirt and dust visually disturbs its otherwise flawless design
+- The rubber foot pad on which you stand on is gray and dirt and dust visually disturbs its otherwise flawless design

-- Foot pads can easily be cleaned in order to look as "new" as possible
+- Foot pad can easily be cleaned in order to look as new as possible

-- Large 8" and 7.5" tires provide smoother rides
+- Large 8" and 7.5" tires provide a smoother ride

-- No chain Engine- range of up to 15.5 miles
+- No chain engine, battery life that provides a range of up to 15.5 miles (25 km)

 - Front LED light and digital display

 The riding experience of the Segway ES1 is similar to both the Mijia M365 and the ES2 although a tad slower.
-As I told you above the distance in real life differs very much depending on riders weight, surface, and incline.
-I would say that the medium distance you are going to get will be around 7-11.5 miles on a single charge.
-If you decide to get the extra battery pack I could see it going an additional 5-8 miles (19.5 miles).
+As I told you above the distance in real life differs very much depending on the rider weight, surface, and incline.
+I would say the medium distance you are going to get will be around 7-11.5 miles on a single charge.
+If you decide to get the external battery I could see it going an additional 5-8 miles (19.5 miles).

-It can handle minor bumps and the large wheels can take on the occasional small stone and pothole without no major concerns.
+The heavy coil suspension inside the rear shock absorber can handle minor bumps and the large wheels can take on the occasional small stone and pothole without major concerns while still providing a smoother ride than some cheaper competitor models.
 I do however feel that the front shock isn’t helping too much.
 It might reduce some of the shaking ridings on uneven surfaces but I can barely feel the difference with or without.